svanderburg/nijs/README.md

     }

-As can be observed, the `nijsFunProxy` is a very thin layer that propagates the Nix function parameters to the JavaScript function (Nix objects are conversed to JavaScript object) and the resulting JavaScript object is translated back to a Nix expression.
+As can be observed, the `nijsFunProxy` is a very thin layer that propagates the Nix function parameters to the JavaScript function (Nix objects are converted to JavaScript object) and the resulting JavaScript object is translated back to a Nix expression.